 Prepping Gear That I Love

 Okay, not exactly prepping but something I love none the less.
 For the past few months, I have been testing various inexpensive diffusers that put out a lot of mist and are quiet.
 I have found the perfect solution in this Seneo Diffuser.
-Although I paid $26.99 for mine last month, I now see that it is only $21.99 less a $2 off coupon (go to the bottom of the listing to find it).

 I cannot say enough good things about this diffuser.
 There is a 45 day money back guarantee plus a 12 month warranty.
 It has seven different color settings and it is pretty to look at.
 It is pictured above on one of my side tables.
 Best of all, it puts out a strong mist and is quiet.